Inverse Law of Complexity to Power

 - In Wrong Time For The Dragons by Sergey Lukyanenko and Nick Perumov, magic is subdivided into Elemental and Totem (imitating various animals).
 Of the two, the elemental mage clans are considerably more powerful than the totem clans.

-- Lampshaded in one of Simon R. Green's Hawk And Fisher novels, in which the sorceress Mistique criticizes an opposing wizard who's specialized in controlling wood, claiming he was limited by that choice.
+- Lampshaded in one of the Hawk and Fisher novels, in which the sorceress Mistique criticizes an opposing wizard who's specialized in controlling wood, claiming he was limited by that choice.
 When someone points out that she, herself, only works with mists, she remarks that you can do a lot with mist.

 Live Action TV